lyqht/deepl-translate-github-action/README.md

 <details><summary>How to get DeepL API Token</summary>

-First, you need to [sign up for a DeepL account](https://www.deepl.com/).
+First, you need to [sign up for the free DeepL API plan](https://www.deepl.com/docs-api).
 Then you can go to https://www.deepl.com/account/summary and retrieve your token there.

 ![Screenshot of where the auth key is located on the website](DeepL_API_Auth_Key_Example.png)